mattbierner/code2020/_posts/2020-09-21-debug-inline-values.md

   standard: https://i.ytimg.com/vi/nWW0997lu6I/sddefault.jpg
 ---

-With 'Debug: Inline Values', VS Code shows the runtime value of variables directly in the editor while debugging
+With `Debug: Inline Values`, VS Code shows the runtime value of variables directly in the editor while debugging

 This makes is easier to understand your program's current state and how it ended up there